PlasmaLaboratories/plasma-btc-bridge/microsite/docs/architectural-views/federation-system.md

 ### brdge-federation

-The bridge federation it self is composed by a set of one or more `strata-bridge` nodes.
+The bridge federation it self is composed by a set of one or more `plasma-bridge` nodes.
 It has also two properties: `clientCount` and `replicaCount`.
 The `clientCount` is the number of clients that can connect to the federation.
 The `replicaCount` is the number of replicas that the federation has.

-### strata-bridge
+### plasma-bridge

-The `strata-bridge` is a node that is part of the federation.
+The `plasma-bridge` is a node that is part of the federation.
 It is responsible for reaching consensus on the state of the federation.
 It is composed by the following:

 - **consensus**: This is a subsystem that run autonomously and is responsible for